Mahathir bin Mohamad Fast Facts

-(CNN)Here is a look at former Prime Minister of Malaysia Mahathir Bin Mohamad.
+(CNN)Here is a look at Mahathir Bin Mohamad, Prime Minister of Malaysia.

 Personal: